MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental.md

 # MSVC experimental preprocessor

 The Microsoft C++ preprocessor is currently being updated to improve standards conformance, fix longstanding bugs, and change some behaviors which are officially undefined.
-The experimental preprocessor is currently conformant to the C99 and C11 standards, and the C++11 standard.
 In addition, new diagnostics have been added to warn on errors in macro definitions.
-These changes in their current state are available by using the [/experimental:preprocessor](../build/reference/experimental-preprocessor.md) compiler switch in Visual Studio 2017 or Visual Studio 2019.
+These changes in their current state are available by using the **/experimental:preprocessor** compiler switch in Visual Studio 2017 or Visual Studio 2019.
 The default preprocessor behavior remains the same as in previous versions.
+See [/experimental:preprocessor](../build/reference/experimental-preprocessor.md) for more information.

 ## New predefined macro